'Call Of Duty: Advanced Warfare' sequel reportedly in the works

 Valve, who’s previously leaked accurate information about Activision’s hit first-person shooter, shared details on the potential sequel in a new article for What If Gaming.
 He claims that the next Advanced Warfare game is slated for a 2025 release.

-As Game Spot notes, however, CharlieIntel has shared conflicting information.
+As Gamespot notes, however, CharlieIntel has shared conflicting information.
 Yesterday (October 5), the site tweeted: “I have heard that there is no Advanced Warfare 2 currently in development at Sledgehammer Games, despite the rumours today.

 “Not fully clear yet what Sledgehammer Games is working on.”